 To be honest, there are quite a few recommendations floating around the internet.
 The most-accepted one is the 8 by 8 rule–drink eight 8-fl. ounce glasses (approximately, 1.8 liters) of water per day.
 And trust me, it isn’t as difficult as you think.
 As long as you promise to not give up.
 In fact, I have put together a simple tracker to help you track your daily intake of water.

-Sign up now to receive your personal daily water intake tracker in your inbox!
+Sign up now to download your free personal daily water intake tracker!

 How Can I Meet My Daily Water Intake Requirement?